icza/authn/README.md

 A user may have multiple valid tokens (multiple sessions).
 `Authenticator.InvalidateToken()` only invalidates the given token.
-`Authenticator.Tokens()` may be used to query all valid sessions of a user.
+`Authenticator.Tokens()` may be used to query all valid sessions of a user by a token value, or `Authenticator.UserTokens()` by user ID.

 `Authenticator` uses MongoDB as the persistent store, accessed via the official [mongo-go](https://github.com/mongodb/mongo-go-driver) driver.